Guatemala votes on sending Belize border dispute to international court

-Guatemalan voters are being called out Sunday to decide whether the International Court of Justice (ICJ) should rule on a border dispute with neighboring Belize that goes back more than 200 years.
+Guatemalan voters were being called out Sunday to decide whether the International Court of Justice (ICJ) should rule on a border dispute with neighboring Belize whose roots go back more than 200 years.

-The long-running disagreement has seen tensions spike from time to time, such as two years ago when Guatemala mobilized 3,000 troops along the densely wooded unmarked border zone after a Guatemalan teen was fatally shot there after a Belize border patrol came under fire.
+The long-running disagreement has seen tensions spike from time to time, such as two years ago when Guatemala mobilized 3,000 troops along the densely forested unmarked border zone after a border incident in which a Guatemalan teen was fatally shot.

-An investigation by the Organization of American States ended up finding that the Belize patrol was not responsible for the death.
+A Belize border patrol had opened fire but an investigation by the Organization of American States ended up finding it not responsible for the death.

 The referendum was agreed under a 2008 accord to send the dispute to The Hague-based ICJ, if the populations of Guatemala and Belize approved.